tsagkas/tsagkas.github.io/_pages/about.md

 </p>

 <p style="text-align:justify">
 Currently, I am a member of the <a href="https://eufs.eusa.ed.ac.uk/ai">UEFS</a> - AI Perception team, solving Computer Vision related problems.
-Until June 2020, I worked as a Data Scientist at <a href="https://www.ey.com/en_gr">Ernst & Young</a>, where I worked on projects of the shipping, tobacco and betting industry.
+Until June 2020, I worked as a Data Scientist at <a href="https://www.ey.com/en_gr">Ernst & Young</a>, where I participated in projects of the shipping, tobacco and betting industry.
 Before that I worked as a Laboratory Assistant at the <a href="http://dsip.ece.upatras.gr/">DSIP</a> lab, at the University of Patras.
 </p>